SmokeLog/SmokeLog-Community/README.md

 Welcome to the **SmokeLog Community** repository!

-This is the central hub for public discussions, issue tracking, and bug reports for **SmokeLog**, the web application designed to help users track their smoking habits and gain personalized insights.
+This is the central hub for public discussions, issue tracking, and bug reports for **SmokeLog**, the web application designed to help users track their smoking habits—across **Concentrates, Flower, and Carts**—and gain personalized insights.

 (live at [www.smokelog.org](https://www.smokelog.org)).